ibm-cloud-docs/key-protect/related-links.md

 # Related links
 {: #related-links}

-Additional resources to help you learn about managing encryption with {{site.data.keyword.keymanagementservicelong}}.
+More resources to help you learn about managing encryption with {{site.data.keyword.keymanagementservicelong}}.

 ## Samples
 {: #samples}